Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansCivil RightsLaw Enforcement.
 In addition, it is included in the Lynching in America series list.
 A significant historical date for this entry is April 8, 1911.

 Location.
 33° 57.424′ N, 83° 59.374′ W. Marker is in Lawrenceville, Georgia, in Gwinnett County.
-Marker is at the intersection of North Perry Street (Georgia Route 20) and Lawrenceville Highway (Georgia Route 8), on the left when traveling south on North Perry Street.
+It is at the intersection of North Perry Street (Georgia Route 20) and Lawrenceville Highway ( Route 8), on the left when traveling south on North Perry Street.
 Touch for map.
 Marker is at or near this postal address: 186 N Perry St, Lawrenceville GA 30046, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-In Tribute to Ezzard Charles (a few steps from this marker); Goats on the Square (within shouting distance of this marker); Memorial to the Fallen of 1836 (within shouting distance of this marker); Buggy Steps (within shouting distance of this marker); The Whacking Cane (within shouting distance of this marker); Watering Trough 1873 (within shouting distance of this marker); The Country Doctor (about 300 feet away, measured in a direct line); The Gwinnett Historic Courthouse (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: In Tribute to Ezzard Charles (a few steps from this marker); Goats on the Square (within shouting distance of this marker); Memorial to the Fallen of 1836 (within shouting distance of this marker); Buggy Steps (within shouting distance of this marker); The Whacking Cane (within shouting distance of this marker); Watering Trough 1873 (within shouting distance of this marker); The Country Doctor (about 300 feet away, measured in a direct line); The Gwinnett Historic Courthouse (about 300 feet away).
 Touch for a list and map of all markers in Lawrenceville.

 Lynching in America / Lynching of Charles Hale Marker image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, May 6, 2022
+Photographed by Duane and Tracy Marsteller, May 6, 2022

 3. Lynching in America / Lynching of Charles Hale Marker